meghanrjones/meghanrjones/README.md

 ### Hi there 👋

-I am currently working as the Open Source Lead [@CarbonPlan](https://carbonplan.org/).
+I am currently working as a Cloud Engineer at [Development Seed](https://developmentseed.org/).
-I previously worked as a postdoctoral researcher for the [University of Hawaiʻi at Mānoa](https://manoa.hawaii.edu/) and a scientist for the federal government :technologist:.
-I completed a PhD in geological oceanography, researching underwater volcanoes, at the Massachusetts Institute of Technology/Woods Hole Oceanographic Institution Joint Program :volcano:
+I previously worked as the Open Source Lead at [CarbonPlan](https://carbonplan.org/), a postdoctoral researcher for the [University of Hawaiʻi at Mānoa](https://manoa.hawaii.edu/), and a scientist for the federal government :technologist:.
+I completed a PhD researching underwater volcanoes at the Massachusetts Institute of Technology/Woods Hole Oceanographic Institution Joint Program :volcano:

 Software: